michaelfairley/mfrs/README.md

-# mfrs - Michael Fairley's Rust utilities
+# mfrs - My personal Rust libraries

 This is an ever growing junk drawer of code I use to make my games.